Bonavista Peninsula: Geography

 Starting at the Trinity Bay side it commences at the northeastern part of the bay at Shoal Harbour, immediately north of Clarenville.
 Continuing east the peninsula's south shore includes the communities of Trinity and Catalina, with Port Rexton in Robinhood Bay between them, ending at its easternmost tip at Cape Bonavista.
 The north shore of the peninsula includes the communities of Bonavista, Summerville and Musgravetown to Port Blandford.

 The highways servicing the Bonavista Peninsula are Route 230 - Discovery Trail & Route 235 - Cabot Highway.
 Local roads include Route 232, Route 233, Route 234, Route 236, Route 237, Route 238 & Route 239.
 The Newfoundland Railway also had a branch built from Clarenville to Bonavista, later called the Bonavista Subdivision by CN Rail's Terra Transport division.
 It was abandoned in 1984, four years before the railway's mainline was abandoned across the island.

 History

 This peninsula contains some of the oldest settlements on the island of Newfoundland, particularly the towns of Bonavista and Trinity.
 Italian explorer John Cabot is reported to have landed at Cape Bonavista in 1497 claiming this part of the New World for the King of England.

 Economy

 The communities and towns on the Bonavista Peninsula are in a slow decline as the importance of the fishing industry decreases.
-Geographically isolated from major population centres, the provincial government has been attempting to diversify the local economy; most notably in tourism where the region is blessed with spectacular landscapes adjacent to the ocean.
+Geographically isolated from major population centres, the provincial government has been attempting to diversify the local economy; most notably in tourism where the region has spectacular landscapes adjacent to the ocean.